 6) Up to this point, being a tour guide was a volunteer labor of love.
-But I went on a choir tour to Europe (we sang at the Vatican, in Venice, in Vienna…) and it rocked my world.
+But I went on a choir tour to Europe (singing at the Vatican, in Venice, in Vienna…) and it rocked my world.
 The musical experience was unforgettable, but crucially: I saw all of these European tour guides making a living.
 I was determined: I was going to do the same.

 7) I completed my BA in Communication at Alverno College-Milwaukee and it was on to graduate school to pursue my goal: being a European tour guide for the PBS personality I so admired: Rick Steves.
 I decided to study Art History (European, of course) and Italian – and to take a Rick Steves tour.
-Things were going along fine: I was specializing in Bernini and studied in Italy for a semester and took that Rick Steves tour – of Florence and Siena – and the tour guide even let me lead a little bit of it!
+Things were going along fine: I was specializing in Bernini and studied in Italy for a semester.
+I took that Rick Steves tour – of Florence and Siena – and the tour guide let me lead a little bit of it.
 Toward the end of grad school, I was indeed hired by Rick Steves and worked one season in Europe as an assistant tour guide.

 8) But a couple of things changed my course.
 I had been working at Ashland, The Henry Clay Estate in Lexington, KY and was absolutely devoted to it.
 Further, as a teaching assistant in grad school, I happened to catch another professor begin her class after ours… and I stopped and listened, transfixed.
 This phenomenal professor was Wallis Miller and the class was 20th Century Architecture.
-I immediately made arrangements to get into her class – and to make sure Architecture would still fit under the Art History program I was already deeply into.
+I immediately made arrangements to get into her class.
+I made sure that Architecture would still fit under the Art History program I was already deeply into.